bevyengine/bevy-website/content/learn/book/intro/why-use-bevy.md

 - You need high stability
 	- Bevy iterates quickly and often has breaking changes, although it also has good migration guides
 	- Many serious users upgrade bevy on existing projects, but the work is non-trivial for large projects
+- You want to ship to consoles
+	- Bevy does not have console support (yet!)